 Rep. Mike McCaul (R-TX) is expected to chair the House Foreign Affairs Committee, with Rep. Greg Meeks (D-NY) as Ranking Member.
-The majority party of the Senate is currently undetermined.
-If Democrats retain control of the chamber, Sen. Robert Menendez (D-NJ) is expected to keep his post as Chair of the Foreign Relations Committee.
-A Republican majority would make Sen. James Risch (R-ID) the likely Chairman.
+Sen. Robert Menendez (D-NJ) is expected to keep his post as Chair of the Foreign Relations Committee, with Sen. James Risch (R-ID) the likely Ranking Member.
 The House Armed Services Committee will likely be chaired by Rep. Mike Rogers (R-AL), with Rep. Adam Smith (D-WA) as Ranking Member.

-A Democratic majority in the Senate would likely mean that Sen. Jack Reed (D-RI) will continue to serve as Chairman of the Armed Services Committee.
-If Republicans win control of the chamber, Roger Wicker (R-MS) would likely serve as Chairman.
+A Democratic majority in the Senate likely means that Sen. Jack Reed (D-RI) will continue to serve as Chairman of the Armed Services Committee.
+Sen. Roger Wicker (R-MS) will likely serve as Ranking Member.